 Prepare these details so they’re at hand when filling out the form:

-Got any questions or want to suggest a topic for us to write about?
+Do you have any questions or would like to suggest a topic for us to write about?
 Leave your comment below.